Factbox: How will Britain's Conservative Party choose PM May's successor?

 The final two candidates are put to a ballot of the wider Conservative Party membership, with the winner named the new leader.
 This ballot has been carried out by post in previous contests.

-The party said it wanted to complete this stage of the process in the week beginning July 22.
+The party said it wanted to complete this stage in the week beginning July 22.

 The party has around 160,000 members.
 It said hustings would take place on June 22 and non-members would also be given the chance to meet and question candidates.

-In her resignation speech, May said she would serve as prime minister until the leadership election process was concluded.
+In her resignation speech, May said she would serve as prime minister until the leadership contest was concluded.

-Reporting by Kylie MacLellan and William James; Editing by Guy Faulconbridge, Janet Lawrence, William Maclean
+Reporting by Kylie MacLellan and William James; editing by Guy Faulconbridge, Janet Lawrence, William Maclean, Larry King